LottoLogicAI

 • It does not improve odds or provide an advantage.

-Hot/Cold means exactly one thing: “In this recent window, these numbers appeared more/less often.”
+Hot and cold means exactly one thing: in this recent window, these numbers appeared more or less often.

-Two-column diagram contrasting what hot and cold describe versus common misconceptions
+Two-column diagram contrasting what hot and cold lottery labels describe versus common misconceptions about what they mean

 Try it in your own data